nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 Critical points to understand about exactly-once delivery are:

-1) **All other actions occurring as part of the processing can still happen multiple times, if the original message is redelivered.**
+1) **All other actions occurring as part of the processing can still happen multiple times, if the original message is re-consumed.**

     The guarantee only covers resulting messages from the processing to be written exactly once, so downstream transaction aware consumers will not have to handle duplicates.
 Hence, each individual action (internal or external) still needs to be processed in an idempotent fashion to ensure real end-to-end exactly once processing.
 Application may need to, for example, perform REST calls to other applications, write to the database etc.